Post by Trish Murphy

 Budapest is a beautiful city but if you’re getting sick of the fast pace of the city why not take a day trip out of the city.

-There are numerous beautiful towns, villages, lakes and wine regions to visit.
+Of course you can take one of Budapest tours, but there are numerous beautiful towns, villages, lakes and wine regions around Budapest to visit.
 Hungary is not a large country so there is no excuse of not venturing out of Budapest.
 You will not only be escaping the bustle of the city but you will have the opportunity to learn more about the history and culture of the Hungarian people.
 Here are five places you should visit for a daytrip.

 The Baroque city of Győr lies halfway between Budapest and Vienna.
 A popular tourist destination as well as a cultural center it is about an hour’s drive from Budapest.
 There are many sights to see in the city such as Káptalandomb (Káptalan Hill) and the Baroque squares of Bécsi kapu tér and Széchenyi tér.
 It is also a great base to make excursions to the Pannonhalma Monastery, the oldest historical monument in Hungary and to one of Hungary’s many wine region.
 Both are not far from the city.